 Are Committed To Proper Oral Hygiene

 Dental implants themselves might not be able to get cavities, but the rest of your natural teeth and the surrounding tissues can still be affected by oral decay.
 Bacterial infections can still take hold near the implant site, putting the stability and health of your implant in jeopardy.
-To ward off these kinds of problems, good candidates for dental implants need to be committed to proper oral hygiene and regular check-ups with their favorite Broomall dentist.
+To ward off these kinds of problems, good candidates for dental implants need to be committed to proper oral hygiene and regular check-ups.

 Have Sufficient Bone Density

 Dental implants are only as strong as their anchor, which is why bone density is such an important factor in receiving dental implants.
 Before you are considered for the procedure, your periodontist will carefully evaluate the health, density, width, height, and depth of your jaw tissue.
 If the bone is too weak or too small, you may need bone grafting before implants can be placed.

 Smoking can affect oral tissue healing, as well as put people at a much higher risk for developing periodontal disease and oral cancer.
 In order to help dental implants to heal and integrate as seamlessly as possible, patients need to be committed to stopping smoking, at least for the duration of their implant treatment and recovery period.

 Don’t Grind or Clench Their Teeth

 Teeth grinding or clenching can damage dental implants or make it impossible for them to heal.
 If you suffer from bruxism or tend to clench your teeth, those issues will need to be addressed before you can undergo dental implant surgery.

 Unfortunately, certain medications can disrupt the ability for bone to heal, which is why patients who have taken biphosphonate medications including Fosamax, Actonel, and Boniva are not candidates for dental implants.